ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/economic_activity.md

 * young women were less likely to be economically active than young men from the same socio-economic background – the gap was largest in the lower working class group, where 71% of young women and 86% of young men were economically active
-* young people from Pakistani, Bangladeshi, Chinese and Other ethnic backgrounds had lower levels of economic activity – this could be partly due to higher rates of [entry to higher education]
+* young people from Pakistani, Bangladeshi, Chinese and Other ethnic backgrounds had lower levels of economic activity
-* disabled young people were less likely to be economically active than non-disabled young people from the same socio-economic background – the ‘disability gap’ was largest for young people from lower working class backgrounds, where 52% of disabled people and 85% of non-disabled people were economically active
+* disabled young people were less likely to be economically active than non-disabled young people from the same socio-economic background – the ‘disability gap’ was relatively small among those from a higher professional background

 ## Section
 By socio-economic background